 - Papyrus and Pulse will be open for takeaway only.
 Opening hours will be displayed at each outlet.

 - Bond express will be open.
 Opening hours will be displayed at the entry.

 - The Australian Government's COVIDSafe app including general information about the app is available at the following link: https://www.health.gov.au/resources/apps-and-tools/covidsafe-app

-- The Main Library, Law Library and MLC will be open, but a valid Student or Staff ID Card is required for access.
+- The Main Library, Law Library, MLC, Business Commons and HSM will be open, but a valid Student or Staff ID Card is required for access.
 Please monitor opening hours via the Library website and Library news.

 - Alumni should visit the Security office on arrival to obtain access to the Library and MLC via an Alumni Access card.

 - All visitors to campus should visit the Security office on arrival.
 Visitors and local High School students do not currently have general access to the Campus or buildings.